CLIENT SUCCESS STORIES

 What Is Elder Abuse?

 California law protects elders, dependent adults, and developmentally disabled persons from abuse and neglect.
 The California Welfare and Institutions Code Section 15600 provides that elders—anyone 65 years of age or older—and dependent adults are legally protected from various types of neglect and physical abuse.
-Elder abuse may be seen in the following examples:

 • Abandonment—desertion of an elder by their caregiver;